mirromutth/mysql-action/README.md

     mysql version: '8.0' # Optional, default value is "latest".
 The version of the MySQL mysql database: 'some_test' # Optional, default value is "test".
 The specified database which will be create mysql root password: ${{ secrets.RootPassword }} # Required if "mysql user" is empty, default is empty.
 The root superuser password mysql user: 'developer' # Required if "mysql root password" is empty, default is empty.
 The superuser for the specified database.
-Of course you can use secrets, too mysql password: ${{ secrets.DatabasePassword }} # Required if "mysql user" exists.
+Can use secrets, too mysql password: ${{ secrets.DatabasePassword }} # Required if "mysql user" exists.
 The password for the "mysql user"
 ```